- Chart

 Strengths

-- Experienced leadership and content creators.
+- Experienced leadership team.

 Weaknesses